How Ongoing Support can help

 - a health problem.

-What Work Assist can do
+What Ongoing Support can do

-Work Assist can support you if you need help to keep doing your job.
+Ongoing Support can support you if you need help to keep doing your job.

 This might be because of: